 The PCQN QI Collaborative supports teams to learn QI methods and work together on coordinated, mentored QI initiatives.
 Participants in the QI Collaborative join monthly conference calls during which the QI framework used for a particular project is reviewed (e.g., the Plan-Do-Study-Act cycle11); teams examine their data, and share their progress, successes, and challenges encountered since the previous call.
 Ongoing mentorship and support is provided to teams between calls, as needed.
 The QI Collaborative focuses intensively on one project for six months to one year.

-Slides and other resources from current and past projects can be found here.
+Dates of upcoming calls, slides and other resources from current and past projects can be found here.

 Monthly PCQN educational webinars focus on PC clinical content that is directed at PC specialty clinicians.
 Presentations are largely given by PCQN members with non-member experts brought in periodically.
 Topics have included treatment of challenging pain conditions, pharmacist interventions & outcomes, and palliative care for vulnerable populations, among many others.
 CE credits are available for all participants.

-Slides from previous webinars can be found here.
+Dates of upcoming calls and slides from previous webinars can be found here.

 If you are interested in presenting at an upcoming monthly webinar, please contact Rachel Stone.

 Longitudinal learning and strategy exchange opportunities allow members to have more in-depth discussion on a particular topic with calls and/or webinars that are held on a regular, ongoing (e.g., quarterly, monthly, etc.) basis over a set period of time (e.g., 1 year).
 These are different from the monthly QI collaborative calls as they don’t necessarily have to do with using PCQN data to drive improvement activities.
 Depending on the nature of the topic, these sessions are open to all who would like to attend or are limited in size and available on a first come, first serve basis.

 Slides from previous sessions can be found here.